kogakure/website-gatsby-stefanimhoff.de/content/posts/2007/gtd/index.md

 ---
 published: true
-title: GTD – Getting Things Done
+title: "GTD: Getting Things Done"
 author: Stefan Imhoff
 date: 2007-11-24T01:15:00+02:00
 description: "I’ve been working with GTD (Getting Things Done) for 1.5 years: An Introduction to Organization and Self-Management with GTD."